wanlipu/docker-notes/README.md

 ```
 sudo chmod 666 /var/run/docker.sock
 ```
+The same command should be run to start your docker service every time after restarting your computer.

 ## After finishing install docker for Ubuntu
 Inside of terminal, to show existing docker images